09:00 Registration (with Coffee & Tea)

 Thije Willems (Amsterdam) The role of the AMPAR subunit GluA3 in sleep and memory (15')

-Janine Kox (Maastricht) Cognition under pressure: reversing stress-induced effects on objective sleep measures with Neurexan (15')
+Janine Kox (Maastricht) Cognition under pressure: Reversing stress-induced effects on objective sleep measures with Neurexan (15')

 Hein van Marle (Amsterdam) Sleep as a window to target traumatic memories (15')